simplcommerce/docs/docs/token-authentication.md

 Although the admin side are written as a Single Page Application with Angular, we chose cookies for authentication, for simplicity.

-Recently we have support a very simple token authentication:
+Recently we have support a very simple token authenticatio so that you can call APIs add products, categories,...

 ### To get the access token